tomerfiliba/tomerfiliba.github.io/blog/_posts/2012-01-31-Code-Generation-Context-Managers.md

 unreadable.
 This might seem negligible, but think of languages where indentation matters, like Python...

-The fundamental problem with this approah (and similar ones) is that the **code generator does not reflect the structure of the generated code**.
+The fundamental problem with this approach (and similar ones) is that the **code generator does not reflect the structure of the generated code**.
 The two are diseparate, while it's quite obvious they should be correlated.